AvaN0x/textCapsModifier/README.md

 ### Installation

-Just download the [latest version](https://github.com/AvaN0x/textCapsModifier/releases/latest) to start using it.
+Download the [latest version](https://github.com/AvaN0x/textCapsModifier/releases/latest) to start using it.

 ### Use